sserkanakin/controlled_dataset_laplace/blog_post.md

 ### Implementation details

-All scripts in this repository are written for clarity.
-Each accepts a `--seed` flag and sets `random.seed`, `numpy.random.seed` and `torch.manual_seed` to ensure repeatability.
-The training loop is intentionally short—only six epochs by default—so that experiments complete quickly on modest hardware.
-The network is a WideResNet‑16‑4 with around two million parameters, small enough to run on CPU but representative of architectures used in the literature.
-Data loading relies on `torchvision` and is restricted to five classes to further reduce runtime.
+Each script sets `random.seed`, `numpy.random.seed` and `torch.manual_seed` when

-The Laplace approximation is provided by the `laplace-torch` package.
-We use the Kronecker‑factored structure (`kron`) which balances speed with quality.
-During `la.fit(trainloader)` the code computes gradients of the last layer and estimates the Hessian.
-Predictions are then produced via the approximate posterior over the weights.
-This approach incurs minimal overhead compared with the original network.
+`--seed` is supplied.
+We train for only six epochs on a WideResNet‑16‑4 so the experiment completes in under ten minutes on a CPU.
+Data loading uses `torchvision` and only the first five classes.
+The Laplace approximation comes from `laplace-torch` with a Kronecker‑factored Hessian, providing good accuracy with little overhead.

 ### Quantitative results